Ircam-WAM/improtech-website/pages/Program.md

 ##29 July, Monday

 ###16:30 - 18:00 MSS advanced course / IK Workshop  #1
-Introduction to REACH co-creative software.
+Introduction to REACH co-creative software
 **Marco Fiorini** and **Mikhail Malt**

 This course will present a set of tools that enable interactive improvisation between the human and the machine.
 Tools such as Omax, Somax2, Djazz, Dicy2 allow Max to improvise in collaboration with humans by capturing human performances, navigating through music corpuses and latent spaces of musical features, and adapting continuously to the evolving musical context using generative model and audio / midi rendering.